happy-heron/happy-heron.github.io/content/_index.md

   [[feature_images.tile]]
     image = ""
     title = "Donations"
-    text = "Prepare to make an impact.Our upcoming fundraisers will fuel our programs, allowing for disadvantaged students to be able to pursue their dreams in STEM.
+    text = "Our upcoming fundraisers will fuel our programs, allowing for disadvantaged students to be able to pursue their dreams in STEM.
 Stay tuned for dates and ways to contribute!" url = "#"
     button_text="Donate"